City sign keeper Ederson from Benfica

-MANCHESTER, England Manchester City have signed Brazilian goalkeeper Ederson from Portuguese club Benfica, the Premier League team said on Thursday.
+MANCHESTER, England (Reuters) - Manchester City have signed Brazilian goalkeeper Ederson from Portuguese club Benfica, the Premier League team said on Thursday.

 City did not release details of the transfer fee but media reports have placed the value of the deal at 34.7 million pounds($44.92 million), which would be a British record fee for a goalkeeper.